sedadiriker/Clarusway-BootCamp-/REACT/image-gallery/README.md

 │
 ├── .gitignore
 ├── package.json               # Project manifest with dependencies, scripts, etc.
-├── README.md                  # Documentation for the project
+└── README.md                  # Documentation for the project
-└── video.gif                  # A demo video/gif of the project in action

 ```